-1. Determine the failed fan.
+1. Determine the failed fan and power down the node with the operating system.
 2. Press the release tab on the top and bottom of the fan and pull it away from rear of the node.

 Installing a Rear Exhaust Fan